Friday, December 19, 2014

 I had a code review once where the reviewer took issue with a stylistic decision that I had made.
 It had nothing to do with the underlying change or the correctness of the system.
 It was a classic "agree to disagree" situation and, as I was the maintainer of the code base, I kept the change the way I had done it.
 He complained to my boss, who then directed me to change it.
 NOT COOL.

 You may encounter a similar situation when having your code reviewed.
 You may find that the reviewer is insistent that you do things "their way".
-This is a difficult situation, especially if the other developer is either senior to you or experienced
+This is a difficult situation, especially if the other developer is either senior to you or experienced.

 The first thing you do in this situation is re-think the change.
 Ask yourself if the reviewer has a point and if there really is something substantially wrong about the code in question.
 Chances are, the reviewer is right.